ETHZ-IT-SeC/telegram2mm/README.md

   timestamps. `telegram2mm` does though currently not rely on them and hence still can import older Telegram exports without this additional field.)
+- Support for importing Telegram Personal Chats into Mattermost Direct Channels.

 ### Untested